Photo credits: Chelsea Marcantonio, NCC

 Volunteers have been involved with pulls and seeding, but technicians have also employed prescribed burns.
 Fire provides an effective means of purging invasive species without harming the communities native to tall grass ecosystems.
 “The Indigenous people did use fire to maintain open habitats for the benefit of game species like whitetailed deer, and also to enhance food crops like berries and so on,” Stab says.
 “There was also natural fire.
 When it’s really high and dry and prone to drought, fires would come more frequently than they would, say, in a place that has a maple beech forest.
 So combined those factors helped to create what was once a much larger tall grass ecosystem.”

 That ecosystem was so extensive that the Mississauga Ojibway’s original name for Rice Lake was Pemedashkotayang, or Lake of the Burning Plains.
-Efforts to restore it has been the decades-long mission of the Rice Lake Plains Partnership, which Stabb describes as an organization made up of “all the local groups practically who have a shared interest in the land and in wildlife habitat: conservation authorities, land trusts, naturalist clubs, Alderville First Nation.”
+Restoring it has been the decades-long mission of the Rice Lake Plains Partnership, which Stabb describes as an organization made up of “all the local groups practically who have a shared interest in the land and in wildlife habitat: conservation authorities, land trusts, naturalist clubs, Alderville First Nation.”

 The number of groups involved means there are plenty of ways to support conservation initiatives.
 Nature Conservancy of Canada accepts general donations as well as targeted ones for specific projects and properties.
 Stabb notes the stewardship endowment fund, which is used to sustain the NCC’s existing properties in perpetuity, is a particularly crucial part of his organization.
 He also suggests people support their local land trusts, like Kawartha Land Trust, Northumberland Land Trust, and Lone Pine Land Trust: “They have a really great role to play, and they need support as well.”